Open-Argon/ARGON/README.md

 - automatic type changing (e.g. INPUT: `'age: ' + 34` OUTPUT: `'age: 34'`)
 - boolean renamed from true and false to yes and no
 - the syntax is very similar to python and javascript
-- no requirement to know the difference between floats and ints
+- no floats and ints, only numbers

 ## Examples